 Other Metals and Alloys

-Besides these common materials for CNC machining, there are other metals and alloys that can find fewer applications.
+Besides these common materials for CNC machining, some other metals and alloys can find fewer applications.
 These include:

 Acrylonitrile Butadiene Styrene (ABS)

-ABS plastics are one of the most common forms of plastic used in CNC machining.
+ABS is one of the most common forms of plastic used in CNC machining.
 It is a thermoplastic with good physical properties.
-Additionally, it is very easy to machine with CNC machining.
-Compared to many other plastics, ABS holds well in a wide range of temperatures.
-The cost of ABS raw materials is very low, making it cheap for mass production.
+It is also very easy to machine.
+ABS performs well across a wide temperature range compared to many other plastics.
+The cost of ABS raw materials is low, making it cheap for large-scale production.

 - Vacuum components